Top 110+ DevOps Interview Questions and Answers for 2025

 25. Why is Continuous Testing important for DevOps?

-Any modification to the code may be tested immediately with Continuous Testing.
-This prevents concerns like quality issues and releases delays that might occur whenever big-bang testing is delayed until the end of the cycle.
+Continuous testing allows for immediate testing of any code modification.
+This prevents concerns like quality issues and release delays that might occur whenever big-bang testing is delayed until the end of the cycle.
 In this way, Continuous Testing allows for high-quality and more frequent releases.

 26. What are the key elements of Continuous Testing tools?